 Dealings currently able to be lodged electronically

-Not all titles and document types are supported in the Electronic Lodgement Network (ELN).
-Eligible transactions that can be lodged are;
+Not all titles and document types are supported in Electronic Lodgement Networks (ELNs).
+Eligible transactions that can be lodged through the approved ELNOs are;

 The Council of Australian Governments (COAG) agreement